stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Units

-You define each set of infrastructure code as a separate component.
-Each of the infrastructure components in the project is a separate TF root [module](https://opentofu.org/docs/language/modules/).
+You define a set of infrastructure code as a component.
+Each of the infrastructure components in a project is a separate TF root [module](https://opentofu.org/docs/language/modules/), so that it can be created, tested, updated or destroyed independently of the others.

 This tooling refers to these TF root modules as _units_.
 Each TF unit is a subdirectory in the directory `tf/units/`.

 To create a new unit, use the `tft:new` task: